-Monitoring of its Net Open Foreign Exchange position to ensure it remains within the regulatory limit of 10% of Shareholder's Funds unimpaired by losses before the regulatory update effective February 01, 2024.

-- The FX-NOP limits have now been amended by the Central Bank of Nigeria (CBN) after the accounting year end of December 2023 to ≤20% of Shareholder's Fund(Short Position) and ≤0% of Shareholder's Fund(Long Position). - Sensitivity analysis of its foreign currency position to determine the impact of fluctuations in exchange rates on its earnings.
+- Monitoring of its Net Open Foreign Exchange position to ensure it remains within the regulatory limit of 0% (long position) and 20% (short position) of Shareholder's Funds unimpaired by losses. - Sensitivity analysis of its foreign currency position to determine the impact of fluctuations in exchange rates on its earnings.

 The Bank determines its capital charge on foreign exchange risk using the Standardized Approach in line with the requirements of Basel II.
-The capital charge on FX Risk is determined using the short hand method which entails selecting the higher of the aggregate long or absolute short position and applying the appropriate capital charge factor of 8%.
-As at December 31 2023, the minimum capital required to cover unexpected losses arising from the fluctuations in exchange rate was \(\frac{1}{2}\)715mm.
+The capital charge on FX Risk is determined using the short-hand method which entails selecting the higher of the aggregate long or absolute short position and applying the appropriate capital charge factor of 8%.
+As at December 31 2024, the minimum capital required to cover unexpected losses arising from the fluctuations in exchange rate was N11.18bn.